FinnSkers/culin-ai/ai_recipes_by_mood_gemini.md

   - 1/2 cup chopped red bell pepper
   - 1/2 cup chopped yellow bell pepper
   - 1/2 cup chopped orange bell pepper
+  - 1/2 cup chopped broccoli florets
   - 1/2 cup chopped cucumber
   - 1/2 cup cherry tomatoes, halved
+  - 1/4 cup crumbled feta cheese
+  - 2 tablespoons olive oil
+  - 1 tablespoon lemon juice
+  - Salt and pepper to taste
+  - Optional: Toasted pumpkin seeds for garnish
+- Instructions:
+  1. In a medium saucepan, combine quinoa and vegetable broth.
+Bring to a boil, then reduce heat and simmer for 15-20 minutes, or until quinoa is cooked and liquid is absorbed.
+  2. While quinoa is cooking, heat olive oil in a large skillet over medium heat.
+  3. Add bell peppers and broccoli to the skillet and cook for 5-7 minutes, or until slightly tender-crisp.
+  4. In a large bowl, combine cooked quinoa, roasted vegetables, cucumber, and cherry tomatoes.
+  5. Drizzle with lemon juice and season with salt and pepper to taste.
+  6. Top with crumbled feta cheese and toasted pumpkin seeds (optional).
+  7. Serve warm or cold.

+### Recipe: Rainbow Quinoa Power Bowl
+- Description: A vibrant and nutrient-packed bowl featuring quinoa, roasted vegetables, and a zesty lemon tahini dressing.
+Perfect for a healthy and satisfying lunch or dinner.
+- Cuisine: Global Fusion
+- Servings: 2
+- Prep Time: 20 minutes
+- Cook Time: 30 minutes
+- Total Time: 50 minutes
+- Difficulty: Easy
+- Ingredients:
+  - 1 cup quinoa, rinsed
+  - 1 cup broccoli florets
+  - 1 red bell pepper, chopped
+  - 1/2 cup cherry tomatoes, halved
+  - 1/2 cup edamame, shelled
+  - 1/4 cup red onion, thinly sliced
+  - 2 tablespoons olive oil
+  - Salt and pepper to taste
+  - Lemon Tahini Dressing:
+2 tablespoons tahini
+2 tablespoons lemon juice
+1 tablespoon water
+1 clove garlic, minced
+1/4 teaspoon ground cumin
+Pinch of salt
+- Instructions:
+  1. Preheat oven to 400°F (200°C).
+  2. Toss broccoli, bell pepper, and red onion with 1 tablespoon olive oil, salt, and pepper.
+Spread on a baking sheet and roast for 20-25 minutes, or until tender and slightly charred.
+  3. While vegetables are roasting, cook quinoa according to package directions.
+  4. In a small bowl, whisk together tahini, lemon juice, water, garlic, cumin, and salt until smooth and creamy.
+Add more water if needed to reach desired consistency.
+  5. Once quinoa and vegetables are cooked, combine them in a large bowl.
+Add cherry tomatoes and edamame.
+  6. Drizzle with lemon tahini dressing and toss gently to combine.
+  7. Serve immediately and enjoy!

+### Recipe: Rainbow Quinoa Power Bowl
+- Description: A vibrant and nutritious bowl packed with plant-based protein, fiber, and healthy fats to keep you energized throughout the day.
+- Cuisine: Modern Healthy
+- Servings: 2
+- Prep Time: 15 minutes
+- Cook Time: 20 minutes
+- Total Time: 35 minutes
+- Difficulty: Easy
+- Ingredients:
+  - 1 cup quinoa, rinsed
+  - 1 cup vegetable broth
+  - 1/2 cup cherry tomatoes, halved
+  - 1/2 cup cucumber, diced
+  - 1/2 cup red bell pepper, diced
+  - 1/2 cup orange bell pepper, diced
-  - 1/4 cup chopped red onion
+  - 1/4 cup red onion, thinly sliced
+  - 1/2 avocado, diced
   - 1/4 cup chopped fresh cilantro
-  - 2 tablespoons toasted pepitas
   - 2 tablespoons lime juice
   - 1 tablespoon olive oil
   - Salt and pepper to taste
 - Instructions:
   1. Combine quinoa and vegetable broth in a saucepan.
 Bring to a boil, then reduce heat and simmer for 15-20 minutes, or until all liquid is absorbed.
-  2. While quinoa cooks, prepare the vegetables.
-Chop the bell peppers, cucumber, tomatoes, and red onion.
+  2. While quinoa is cooking, prepare the vegetables.
+Halve cherry tomatoes, dice cucumber and bell peppers, and thinly slice red onion.
+  3. Once quinoa is cooked, fluff with a fork and let cool slightly.
-  3. In a large bowl, combine cooked quinoa, bell peppers, cucumber, tomatoes, red onion, and cilantro.
+  4. In a large bowl, combine cooked quinoa, cherry tomatoes, cucumber, bell peppers, red onion, avocado, and cilantro.
-  4. In a small bowl, whisk together lime juice, olive oil, salt, and pepper.
+  5. In a small bowl, whisk together lime juice, olive oil, salt, and pepper.
-  5. Pour dressing over quinoa mixture and toss gently to combine.
+  6. Pour dressing over the quinoa mixture and toss gently to combine.
-  6. Top with toasted pepitas and serve immediately.
+  7. Serve immediately and enjoy!

 ### Recipe: Rainbow Quinoa Power Bowl
 - Description: A vibrant and nutritious quinoa bowl packed with colorful vegetables and a zesty lemon tahini dressing.